SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

 ![alt text](/img/posts/toy_collage.png "Toy Robot Image Samples")

 <br>
-For ease of use in Keras, our data folder structure first splits into training, validation, and test directories, and within each of those is split again into directories based upon the five toy classes.
+For ease of use in Keras, my data folder structure first splits into training, validation, and test directories, and within each of those is split again into directories based upon the five toy classes.

 Images in the folders are varying sizes, but will be fed into the data pipeline as 128 x 128 pixel images.

 ___
 <br>

 # Data Pipeline  <a name="data-pipeline"></a>

-Before we get to building the network architecture, & subsequently training & testing it - we need to set up a pipeline for our images to flow through, from our local hard-drive where they are located, to, and through our network.
+Before building the network architecture and then training and testing it - I use Keras' Image Data Generator to set up a pipeline for our images to flow from my local hard-drive through the network.

-In the code below, we:
+In the code below, I will:

-* Import the required packages
+* Import the required packages for the baseline model
-* Set up the parameters for our pipeline
+* Set up the parameters for the data pipeline
-* Set up our image generators to process the images as they come in
+* Set up the image generators to process the images as they come in
-* Set up our generator flow - specifying what we want to pass in for each iteration of training
+* Set up the generator flow - specifying what we want to pass in for each iteration of training

 <br>

 ```python

 # import the required python libraries